A Practical Guide to Using Gold ETFs to Hedge Against Inflation

 Top Gold ETFs

 When evaluating top gold ETFs, SPDR Gold Shares (GLD) stands out as the largest, boasting $62 billion in assets.
-It provides nearly 100% physical gold holdings and has a low expense ratio of 0.40%.
+It provides nearly 100% physical gold holdings and a low % expense ratio of 0.40%.

 These ETFs cater to different investor profiles, from those looking for inflation protection and liquidity to those with a higher risk tolerance aiming for capital gains.